evershade/terraform-config-template-files/README.md

 }
 ```

+Notes:

+- Keys that do not start with any of the specified prefixes are not included in the `grouped_configurations` output.
-Note that the prefix is removed from the key in the output, though the unchanged configuration will still be included in the `all_configurations` output.
-Also, keys that do not start with any of the specified prefixes are not included in the output.
+- The prefix is removed from the key in the output, though the unchanged configuration will still be included in the `all_configurations` output.

-This feature allows you to manage your configuration data in a more structured and organized manner.

 ## Contributing